SergiuPopa8/Network-Traffic-Anomaly-Tool/README.md

 # Usage

 Clone the repository, then create a virtual environment.
+Use `python3 train_model.py` to train the model first.
+After training the model, use `python3 live_ids.py` to start the program.